Coast Guard, DHS.

 Sixty-day notice requesting comments.

-In compliance with the Paperwork Reduction Act of 1995, the U.S. Coast Guard intends to submit an Information Collection Request (ICR) to the Office of Management and Budget (OMB), Office of Information and Regulatory Affairs (OIRA), requesting an extension of its approval for the following collection of information: 1625-0105, Regulated Navigation Area; Reporting Requirements for Barges Loaded with Certain Dangerous Cargoes, Inland Rivers, Eighth Coast Guard District and the Illinois Waterway, Ninth Coast Guard District; without change.
+In compliance with the Paperwork Reduction Act of 1995, the U.S. Coast Guard intends to submit an Information Collection Request (ICR) to the Office of Management and Budget (OMB), Office of Information and Regulatory Affairs (OIRA), requesting approval of revisions to the following collection of information: 1625-0105, Regulated Navigation Area; Reporting Requirements for Barges Loaded with Certain Dangerous Cargoes, Inland Rivers, Eighth Coast Guard District and the Illinois Waterway, Ninth Coast Guard District.
 Our ICR describes the information we seek to collect from the public.
 Before submitting this ICR to OIRA, the Coast Guard is inviting comments as described below.

-You may submit comments identified by Coast Guard docket number [USCG-2019-0264] to the Coast Guard using the Federal eRulemaking Portal at https://www.regulations.gov.
+You may submit comments identified by Coast Guard docket number [USCG-2016-0125] to the Coast Guard using the Federal eRulemaking Portal at http://www.regulations.gov.
 See the “Public participation and request for comments” portion of the SUPPLEMENTARY INFORMATION section for further instructions on submitting comments.

 Start Further Info